 Net Profit and CAGR

-The net profit above $935k in the analyzed strategy is significantly higher than the benchmark for the same period (Buy & Hold SPY marked on the chart in yellow), which is above $519k, translating to a CAGR of 18.20% vs 13.92%.
-This means that the analyzed strategy achieves a higher net profit and a higher average annual return rate, indicating its effectiveness in generating profits during the analyzed period.
+The net profit of over $1,061,619 in the analyzed strategy is significantly better than the benchmark for the same period (Buy & Hold SPY, marked in yellow on the chart), which is over $737,157.
+This translates to a CAGR of 16.56% compared to 14.20% in this period.
+This indicates that the analyzed strategy achieved a higher net profit and a higher average annual return, indicating its effectiveness in generating profits during the period under analysis.

 Drawdown and Return/Drawdown Ratio

-The max drawdown in the analyzed strategy was 20% vs 33.70% in the benchmark, resulting in a better Return/Drawdown ratio of 7.77 vs 3.88, respectively.
+The max open drawdown in the analyzed strategy was 23.76% vs 33.72% in the benchmark, resulting in a better Return/Open Drawdown ratio of 10.73 vs 5.28, respectively.
 This indicates that the analyzed strategy was less risky and more stable.

 Exposure